barn53/CoinThing/docs/index.md

 - Cycle through up to 10 coins (with chart)
 - New cypto coin icons

-For an update to version 1.2 you need to upload the files **spiffs_v1.2.0.bin** and one of the **cointhing_v1.2.*.bin** as described above.
+For an update from version 1.1 or below to version 1.2 you need to upload the files **spiffs_v1.2.0.bin** and one of the **cointhing_v1.2.*.bin** as described above.

 [spiffs_v1.2.0.bin](https://github.com/barn53/CoinThing/releases/download/v1.2.0/spiffs_v1.2.0.bin)

+When your CoinThing is already on Version 1.2.*, you can update via the browser update method.

 ### Version 1.2.1:
 - Fixed a situation where no chart was drawn when multiple coins were displayed.

-When your CoinThing is already on Version 1.2.*, you can update via the browser update method.

 [cointhing_v1.2.1.bin](https://github.com/barn53/CoinThing/releases/download/v1.2.1/cointhing_v1.2.1.bin)

 ### Version 1.2.0:
-For an update to Version 1.2 you need to upload both files via python as described above.

 [cointhing_v1.2.0.bin](https://github.com/barn53/CoinThing/releases/download/v1.2.0/cointhing_v1.2.0.bin)